CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 5.

-Annual General Meeting.
-The Annual General Meeting of the League
+The Annual General Meeting of the League shall be

-shall be held as soon after the end of April in each calendar year as is
+held as soon after the end of April in each calendar year as is feasible and

-feasible and all registered players of the League shall be entitled to
+all registered players of the League shall be entitled to attend.

-attend.
-Each Club shall have one vote at
+Each Club shall have one vote at this meeting.

-Rule 4(a) shall be elected at such an Annual General Meeting together with a
+mentioned in Rule 4(a) and (b) shall be elected at the Annual General Meeting.

 6.

-shall be held prior to the beginning of the season for collection of handbooks
+General Meeting shall be held prior to the beginning of the season for

 7.